SaltSong-LLC/saltsong-advanced/src/content/blog/why-ada-compliance-matters-—-and-why-every-salt-song-website-includes-it.md

 ---
-title: Why ADA Compliance Matters — And Why Every Salt Song Website Includes It
+title: Why ADA Compliance Matters and Why Every Salt Song Website Includes It
 url: ada-compliance
 description: Every website we create is designed to be ADA compliant from the start.
 But what does that mean and why is it worth the investment?